Kokardka/Python_Pandas/README.md

 It will help!

-The rest of my adventure (on a working Jupyter:)) later here...
+The rest of my adventure (on a working Jupyter:)) below...

 But something about theory.